 In September of 1928, Godfrey Cabot filed for (and subsequently received) permission to repair fire damage to the front and rear staircases, presumably completing the repairs from the fire in August of 1926.

 In March of 1929, Godfrey Cabot applied for (and subsequently received) permission to construct a garage at the rear of the property.
-Plans for the garage, designed by architects Putnam and Cox, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-61).
+Plans for the garage, designed by architects Putnam and Cox, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-61).
 It appears that the garage was never built.

 Maria Cabot died in November of 1934.
 Godfrey Cabot continued to live at 242 Beacon, joined by his son-in-law and daughter, Ralph and Eleanor (Cabot) Bradley.
 Ralph Bradley was vice-president and treasurer of his father-in-law’s firm.